orchidchetiaphukan/orchidchetiaphukan.github.io/index.md

 My PhD thesis revolves around "Analysis and Adaptation of Foundation Models for Behavioral and Forensic Applications."

 ---
 I am always open to collaborations within my research interests.
-Do ping me @ orchidp@iiitd.ac.in
+Do ping me at orchidp@iiitd.ac.in

 ---

 [comment]: <> (### Projects)